 To celebrate the end of sugarcane season in the summer, Barbados amps up with the Crop Over festival.
 When Rihanna makes headlines every year for joining in the festivities, you know it’s gotta be good.

 The Cayman Islands celebrate unity during the Batabano festival in the first week of May, but a week before the merriment begin, families can find all kinds of fun for the kids at the Junior Carnival Batabano.

-In Dominican Republic, Carnival is celebrated throughout February with a parade and party every Sunday until the 27th—their Independence Day.
+In the Dominican Republic, Carnival is celebrated throughout February with a parade and party every Sunday until La Vega on the 27th—their Independence Day.

 Jamaica celebrates Bacchanal beginning in December and the party doesn’t stop until the weekend after Easter.
 Catch one of the best parties at Beach J’Ouvert on James Bond Beach in Ochos Rios, and prepare for some paint throwing.